Flush with cash, Chinese hog producer builds world's largest pig farm

 Inside the pig housing, air is filtered, and thermal imaging cameras are being trialled to check pigs’ body temperatures.
 To protect the farm’s biosecurity, Reuters was not given access to the farm.

-The new measures are impressive as long as they are managed properly, said Michael Ellerman, vice general manager at Aspire, a Suzhou-based pig farm consultancy.
+The new measures are impressive as long as they are managed properly, said Michael Ellermann, vice general manager at Aspire, a Suzhou-based pig farm consultancy.

 That will be a growing worry as pig prices fall.
 Production costs across the industry are still much higher than before the swine fever outbreak, but output is lower because of a shortage of breeding pigs.